superzackx/superzackx/README.md

 I love coding.
 That should explain it all.
 Haha, what a good joke.
 Anyways, here's a little more.

 - 🔭 I’m currently working on an AI
-- 🌱 I’m currently learning AngularJS
+- 🌱 I’m currently learning Java
 - 💬 Ask me about NodeJS
 - ⚡ Fun fact: I know about a website called github.